Beach Trip With the Kodak Ektar H35 Half Frame Film Camera

 An image without an alt, whoops

 This was the first shot of the first roll.
-Yes, I loaded my camera in the car, leaving the airport.
+Yes, I loaded my camera in the car and left the airport.
 I have no patience.

-After shooting around 144 photos over the course of a week at the beach in Plum Island, MA, I hurried to the darkroom the night we landed back in Texas.
+After shooting around 144 photos over a week at the beach in Plum Island, MA, I hurried to the darkroom the night we landed back in Texas.
 Honestly, the results this camera produced greatly exceeded my expectations.
 I’m a 35mm girl again!

 Like many point-and-shoot cameras, the camera is very dependent on light access.
-The camera does have a flash which works quite effectively, but it only travels so far.
-You won’t be able to use this camera to make landscapes in the evening or to shoot wide shot at-home scenes.
+The camera has a flash, which works quite effectively but only travels so far.
+You won’t be able to use this camera to make landscapes in the evening or to shoot wide shots of at-home scenes.
 But you can make portraits at night or shoot close-ups inside if the flash is on.

 Something I found to be so interesting about the way some of the photos came out is the blurred edges that work as a vignette for the photograph.
 It almost reminds me of a tilt-shift lens.
 Not all photographs come out this way, but it is evident in some.
-The photographs also have a nice painterly quality in some of the scans.
-Those wider shots in bright light seem more likely to have that “painted” look.
+The pictures also have a lovely painterly quality in some of the scans.
+Those wider shots in bright light seem likelier to have that “painted” look.

 Carrying around this half-frame camera was a breath of fresh air for me.
 I am so used to lugging around a massive chunk of a camera that I forgot what it was like not to feel physically encumbered by my camera.
 This little guy is so unbelievably light and small that I wrapped him around my wrist and strolled up and down the beach and neighborhoods for hours.